 The Concerns of Instructors Jesse and Ando

 Both Jesse and Ando are fine with beginners asking the question.
-However, they still feel that it is a counterproductive attitude to hold when learning martial arts.
+However, they still feel that the question hints at a counterproductive attitude in martial arts training.

-As Jesse best explained – within traditional martial arts, the journey is far more important than the end.
+As Jesse best explains — within traditional martial arts, the journey is far more important than the end.
 In fact, the “end” is an illusion.

-The end, is what I believe Ando refers to as the “intrinsic rewards” of martial art training.
+The “end” is what Ando refers to as the “intrinsic rewards” of martial art training.